kiraitami/project-rpg/README.md

 ```

-Replace with your own background images changing the following drawable
+Replace with your own background images changing the following drawable and similars

 ```
 \src\main\res\drawable\bg_01